Causally Steered Diffusion for Automated Video Counterfactual Generation: Abstract

 \section{Abstract}

-Adapting text-to-image (T2I) latent diffusion models for video editing has shown strong visual fidelity and controllability, but challenges remain in maintaining causal relationships in video content.
-Edits affecting causally dependent attributes risk generating unrealistic or misleading outcomes if these relationships are ignored.
-In this work, we propose a causally faithful framework for counterfactual video generation, guided by a vision-language model (VLM).
-Our method is agnostic to the underlying video editing system and does not require access to its internal mechanisms or finetuning.
-Instead, we guide the generation by optimizing text prompts based on an assumed causal graph, addressing the challenge of latent space control in LDMs.
+Adapting text-to-image (T2I) latent diffusion models (LDMs) to video editing has shown strong visual fidelity and controllability, but challenges remain in maintaining causal relationships inherent to the video data generating process.
+Edits affecting causally dependent attributes often generate unrealistic or misleading outcomes if these relationships are ignored.
+In this work, we introduce a causally faithful framework for counterfactual video generation, formulated as an Out-of-Distribution (OOD) prediction problem.
+We embed prior causal knowledge by encoding the relationships specified in a causal graph into text prompts and guide the generation process by optimizing these prompts using a vision-language model (VLM)-based textual loss.
+This loss encourages the latent space of the LDMs to capture OOD variations in the form of counterfactuals, effectively steering generation toward causally meaningful alternatives.
+The proposed framework, dubbed CSVC, is agnostic to the underlying video editing system and does not require access to its internal mechanisms or fine-tuning.
 We evaluate our approach using standard video quality metrics and counterfactual-specific criteria, such as causal effectiveness and minimality.
-Our results demonstrate that causally faithful video counterfactuals can be effectively generated within the learned distribution of LDMs through prompt-based causal steering.
-With its compatibility with any black-box video editing system, our method holds significant potential for generating realistic “what-if” video scenarios in diverse areas such as healthcare and digital media.
+Experimental results show that CSVC generates causally faithful video counterfactuals within the LDM distribution via prompt-based causal steering, achieving state-of-the-art causal effectiveness without compromising temporal consistency or visual quality on real-world facial videos.
+Due to its compatibility with any black-box video editing system, our framework has significant potential to generate realistic 'what if' hypothetical video scenarios in diverse areas such as digital media and healthcare.
 Code: \url{https://github.com/nysp78/counterfactual-video-generation}.